plaid/plaid-node/README.md

 ### Versioning

 You can specify the Plaid API version you wish to use when initializing `plaid-node`.
-Releases prior to `2.6.x` and beginning with `9.0.0` do not support versioning.
+Releases prior to `2.6.x` and after `7.1.0` do not support versioning.
 Moving forward we will pin the API versions to the tagged version.

 ```javascript
 const plaidClient = new plaid.Client({